LINDGRENBA/my-library/README.md

 ## User Interface, To Resolve
 #### Not Yet Resolved (on Styling Branch)
-* The front end is not yet connected to the UI and business logic
+* n/a
 #### Resolved
-*
+* connected front end to back end

 ## Support and contact details